cargomedia/janus-gateway-rtpbroadcast/README.md

 - `id` is the mountpoint identification
 - `index` is position of stream in the mountpoint/streams array
 - `session` is set only for `list` action and reference to current connection/session
-- `packet-loss` is an estimate of UDP packets loss for the window of last `mountpoint_info_interval` seconds as regular stats
+- `packet-loss` is an estimated rate of UDP packets loss for the window of last `mountpoint_info_interval` seconds as regular stats
+- `packet-loss-count` is an estimated count of UDP packets loss for the window of last `mountpoint_info_interval` seconds as regular stats

 #### Mountpoint definition for responses
 The response for multiple actions contains the `mountpoint-definition` like follows: